My Second Parental Home

 It is a potent mix when a traitorous friend combines forces with an envious foe, living in such close proximity to my own existence.

-A fairly innocuous statement one would imagine, one that is pretty funny for most, indeed myself too no doubt when I first heard it and yet it was subsequently used as weapon of destruction towards me to cause me ridicule as to what my family life was like down the road, just because I lived in a slightly bigger, privately owned, detached house compared to my playground buddies.
+A fairly innocuous statement one would imagine, one that is pretty funny for most, indeed myself too no doubt when I first heard it and yet it was subsequently used as weapon of destruction towards me to cause me ridicule as to what my family life was like down the road, just because I lived in a slightly bigger, privately owned, detached house compared to my playground buddies council house alternative.

 My father in his own life journey had done very well for himself, working his way up through the ranks of his business, earning 50p a week when he first started with the company right up to being senior partner some 40 years later, working for the same firm all of his salaried life.
 He was then able to leave the business on his own terms and move into a fairly abundant retirement without any real financial worries.

 On his upward curve through life, taking his family with him, I was able to live in better houses than the majority of my immediate friends.
-The second house I lived in, just to put you in the picture, was a six bedroom house stood in at least one acre of grounds that included a tennis court within the garden.
+The second house I lived in, was a six bedroom house stood in at least one acre of grounds that included a tennis court within the garden.

 I like to feel, that naturally, I am a person of a generous nature and wish to share my bounty with others.
 I have a fairly open, honest and authentic streak within me that endeavours to welcome people into my life.
 I have found also however that in my openness I can leave myself quite vulnerable and exposed to those that are perhaps not fully appreciative of me and my circumstances.